The American Chemical Society: A Force for Good

 Supporters of American Innovation and Job Creation

-The chemistry enterprise is one of America's largest industries, producing nearly one-fifth of the world's chemicals.
-In all, the enterprise employs nearly 800,000 Americans and generates an additional 7.5 jobs in other sections of the economy.
+The chemistry enterprise is one of America’s largest industries, producing nearly one-fifth of the world’s chemicals.
+In all, the enterprise employs more than 800,000 Americans and generates an additional 6.3 jobs in other sections of the economy.

 To ensure the future of this vital contributor to the U.S. economy, the ACS assembled a task force to examine how the Society can help this country’s chemical enterprise remain on the cutting edge of our science.
 The result was Innovation, Chemistry and Jobs, a report that describes how the chemical enterprise can capitalize on scientific innovations to stimulate economic growth and create new science-based jobs in the United States.